oscarryz/yz-design-notes/Features/Blocks.md

 }
 ```

-Assing a block to a variable and execute it
+Assign a block to a variable and execute it

 ```javascript
 hi: {